johannesschrott/404-music-not-found/README.md

 Project Structure:

 * :file_folder: `music_not_found`: Folder containing the Rust Project
-    * :file_facing_up: `Cargo.toml`: contains metadata of the Rust project + list of dependencies and a short description why a dependency is used.
+    * :page_facing_up: `Cargo.toml`: contains metadata of the Rust project + list of dependencies and a short description why a dependency is used.
     * :file_folder: `src`: contains all Rust source files
+        * :page_facing_up: `beat_tracking_and_tempo.rs`: contains the tempo estimation and beat tracking functions
-        * :file_facing_up: `constants.rs`: various constants used across the whole project.
+        * :page_facing_up: `constants.rs`: various constants used across the whole project.
 Each constant features a short documentation comment.
+        * :page_facing_up: `plot.rs`: provides functions for plotting float vectors into PNG files
+        * :page_facing_up: `track.rs`: reads WAV files and provides a data structure for their content (samples as well as file header)
         * to be continued

 After having installed `rustc` and `cargo`, please run ...
 TO BE CONTINUED